 4: Fit the rear grate assembly at the rear of the chamber on top of the burner plate.
+The Large conventional Flue models will require the grates to be fixed using M5 countersunk screws provided.

 5: Fit the log guard into the slots provided on the front grate assembly.